davekznza/notes/README.md

 Collection of various personal notes which cover a range of topics / tools.

-These are my own personal notes and come with no guarantees, there will be errors so please refer to official documentation and references for more info.
+**Note:** These are my own personal notes, there will be errors so please refer to official documentation and references for more info.